zhangbozhb/Carousel/README.md

 	* CarouselSwift VS Other similar component：
 		* CarouselSwift horizontal and vertical layout direction, other one only
 		* CarouselSwift support cell in linear and loop arrange, other one only
-		* CarouselSwift page reuse ability avoid large memory cost
+		* CarouselSwift cell reuse ability avoid large memory cost
 		* CarouselSwift multi view in one page

 * Restriction: